alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 This is a very specific anecdote, but I play a platforming game called Dustforce.
 There's one very hard level in the game which has a part called the Tera section.
-It's almost exactly in the middle of the level, has a 2 frame window in a 60 FPS game, and is easily the most difficult part of the level to beat consistently.
+It's almost exactly in the middle of the level, has a 2 frame window in a 60 FPS game, and is easily the most difficult part of the level.

-I complained about this in the Discord and was told that yes, it's awful, but then shared "100 Teras", a custom map that's just 100 copies of the Tera section with a checkpoint between each one.
+I complained about this in the Discord and was told that yes, it's awful, but was then directed to "100 Teras", a custom map that's just 100 copies of the Tera section with a checkpoint between each one.
 "If you're really having trouble, go beat 100 Teras".
 So I did, twice.
 And then I stopped complaining.

 If you go solve 100 puzzles, you may not need this post.
-I'm still going to explain the solve strategies I've picked up, but puzzle solving is really an activity where you learn by doing.
+I'm still going to explain the solving strategies I've learned, but puzzle solving is really an activity where you learn by doing.

 Okay, on to the real post.